BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 ---
 layout: post
-title:  "Test your tests with pitest"
+title:  "Pitest - mutation testing in Java"
 date:   2016-05-30 08:00:00 +0200
 author: "Tomasz Banaś"
 tags: java tests
 ---

 There is no doubt that unit tests are necessary to keep good quality of code.
-People used to check line coverage to determine if they have good tests, but have you ever wonder how to test your tests and check if they really tests something?
+People used to check line coverage to determine if they have good tests, but...
+Have you ever wondered how to test your tests and check if they really test something?
-In this post I'll show show you why line coverage is a bad metric and how to use mutation testing to test unit tests.
+In this post I'll show you why line coverage is a bad metric and how to use mutation testing in Java.

 # Mutation testing